COVID-19 Vaccine Study (COV002)

 ||Have previously taken part in a trial with an adenoviral vaccine or received any other coronavirus vaccines

-Cambridgeshire: Please note you will only be eligible if you are currently living or working in the Cambridgeshire area.
+Please note you will only be eligible if you are currently living in London and the surrounding areas:

 What does the trial involve?

-If you are in group 1, 2, 7 or 8, you will have 9-12 visits over a period of x12 months, depending on the dose schedule.
+If you are in group 1, 2, 7 or 8, you will have 9-12 visits over a period of 12 months, depending on the dose schedule.

 Vaccine appointments usually last around 90 minutes, and follow-up appointments around 20 minutes.
 Please note visits may take longer due to the high number of planned volunteers in the trial.